gowribhat/Ensign-Technical-Assignment/assignment2/README.md

 ## Project Overview

 This is the initial setup for a shopping site web application built using React.js and TailwindCSS.
-The current implementation includes a vintage neutral theme and a Navbar component.

 ---